Quasic/npm/doc/misc/npm-config.md

 The maximum number of connections to use per origin (protocol/host/port combination).
 Passed to the `http` `Agent` used to make the request.

+### maxworkers

+* Default: 0
+* Type: Number

+The maximum number of concurrent workers to use when extracting packages.
+If set to 0, we use the number of virtual CPUs.

 ### message

 * Default: "%s"